 What is a sponsor licence?

-A sponsor licence grants permission to a UK employer to sponsor EU and non-EEA skilled workers.
+A sponsor licence grants permission to a UK employer to sponsor non-UK resident skilled workers.
 Employers must make an application to the Home Office to evidence their eligibility and prove they meet the strict sponsorship compliance requirements.

 How much does it cost to apply for a sponsorship licence?

 Small businesses and charities pay a sponsor licence application fee of £536, while all other organisations pay £1,476.
-As well as the application fee, the sponsor will also have to pay the Immigration Skills Charge (£1000 per year per sponsored worker for larger employers) and pay £199 to issue each Certificate of Sponsorship.
+As well as the application fee, the sponsor will also have to pay the Immigration Skills Charge (£1000 per year per sponsored worker for larger employers) and pay £239 to issue each Certificate of Sponsorship, or £25 for a Temporary Worker CoS.

 What documents do you need for sponsorship?